MicrosoftDocs/win32/desktop-src/WMDM/iwmdrmdeviceapp-processmeterresponse.md

 ---
 title: IWMDRMDeviceApp ProcessMeterResponse method
-description: The ProcessMeterResponse method resets some or all of the metering counts on a device, after data from the device has been sent to and processed by the server. ms.assetid: 'bafc4bb2-aa3c-4b2a-a818-1a78577cefc5'
+description: The ProcessMeterResponse method resets some or all of the metering counts on a device, after data from the device has been sent to and processed by the server. ms.assetid: bafc4bb2-aa3c-4b2a-a818-1a78577cefc5
+keywords:
-keywords: ["ProcessMeterResponse method windows Media Device Manager", "ProcessMeterResponse method windows Media Device Manager , IWMDRMDeviceApp interface", "IWMDRMDeviceApp interface windows Media Device Manager , ProcessMeterResponse method"]
+- ProcessMeterResponse method windows Media Device Manager
+- ProcessMeterResponse method windows Media Device Manager , IWMDRMDeviceApp interface
+- IWMDRMDeviceApp interface windows Media Device Manager , ProcessMeterResponse method
 topic_type:
 - apiref
 api_name: